FreunzWa/FW_sync/medicine/paediatrics/Medical/respiratory_conditions.md

 --------------------------
 # Bronchiolitis
-    clinical diagnosis common in chyildren with supportive management usu <2 yrs old.
+    clinical diagnosis! common in children with supportive management usu <2 yrs old.
+    extremely common, almost 100% get bronchioltiis before age of 2 yrs. only 1% o childrsn with Bronchiolitis are admitted to hospital.
 - medical
     + rf
         * <12 months. over 2 == protective.